isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2021-03-02-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-PQ-other-legislative-measures-to-resolve-community-disputes.md

 ---
-title: Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on Legislative Measures to Assist in the Resolution of Neighbourly Disputes
+title: Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on Legislative Measures to Assist in Resolution of Neighbourly Disputes
 date: 2021-03-02
-permalink: /news/parliamentary-speeches/2021-03-02-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-PQ-other-legislative-measures-to-resolve-community-disputes.md
+permalink: /news/parliamentary-speeches/2021-03-02-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-PQ-other-legislative-measures-to-resolve-community-disputes
 ---

 02 Mar 2021 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)